-DOD will likely require updates to each of the Business Plans biannually - in the fall, to examine the next year's budget request and in the spring, to assess current budget execution.
+DOD will require updates to each of the Business Plans biannually-in the fall, to examine the next year's budget request and in the spring, to assess current budget execution.
 DOD considers these plans "living documents" that are likely to change as operational priorities and resource availability shift or any number of other variables and circumstances change.
-For example, a survey of a planned renovation of an existing facility designated as a receiving facility could reveal that new construction would be more cost effective.
+For example, a survey of a planned renovation of an existing facility may reveal that new construction would be more cost effective.